top of page

 Step 3: Analyze Your Goals

-If you don't know where you want to go, that's exactly where you'll end up.
-It's likely that you will end up anywhere else!
-It's important to reevaluate your goals, monitor changes along the way, and measure your success.
+If you don’t know where you want to go, that’s exactly where you’ll end up – nowhere.
+It’s important to regularly reevaluate your goals, monitor changes along the way, and measure your success.
 Keep in mind that goals are specific.
-Statements like "I'd like to make more money", "I want to change the world" or "I'm going to lose weight" are common around the start of a new year, but these statements are not effective goals.
+Statements like “I’d like to make more money,” “I want to change the world,” or “I’m going to lose weight” are common at the start of a new year, but these statements aren’t effective goals.
 These are closer to desires.
-Instead, a goal is definitive, like "In 6 months, I'm going to double my personal income", "On July 3rd, I'll be volunteering at an elephant sanctuary in Cambodia", or "I'm going to lose at least 5 pounds this month with a nutrition & fitness plan".
-Each of these three examples turns the desire for change into a defined result by providing a timeline, the 'how', and an action.
-Take a look at the goals you have set for yourself.
-Have you defined what it means to accomplish them?
-Have you defined a general approach to the goal and can you break that approach into daily or weekly objectives?
-Personally, I write down my goals every single day, usually twice: once when I first wake up and once before I go to sleep.
-Analyze your goals and make sure that as the days go by, you are acting in a way create the outcome you really want.
+Instead, a goal is definitive, like “In 6 months, I’m going to double my personal income,” “On July 3rd, I’ll be volunteering at an elephant sanctuary in Cambodia,” or “I’m going to lose at least 5 pounds this month with a nutrition & fitness plan.”
+Each of these examples turns the desire for change into a defined result by providing a timeline, the ‘how,’ and an action.

 Step 4: Inventory Your Time